 - The eco-friendly household cleansing product must be used.

-- Rocket flight and high altitude aircraft should minimize.
+- Rocket flight and high altitude aircraft should be minimized.

 - Unleaded gasoline should be used in the vehicles.